Shivin00/Toxic-Rewriter/README.md

 This version implements a strong prototype of many advanced features using heuristics and model-assisted rewriting when available.
 The following ideas are partially represented as product direction rather than full production systems:

-- adaptive learning with persistent personalization
+- Adaptive learning with persistent personalization
-- multi-language rewriting
+- Multi-language rewriting
-- real-time API integrations
+- Real-time API integrations
-- encrypted enterprise deployment
+- Encrypted enterprise deployment
-- conflict mediation for full conversations
+- Conflict mediation for full conversations

 ## Strong Next Steps